c2lang/examples/README.md

 showing of incremental arrays, used to store unit tests

+# Graphics examples

+There is also a subdirectory with graphics examples, since these need special libraries (SDL, Vulkan, etc).

 # cross-compilation example
 To show working cross-compilation to ARM, install the arm cross toolchain in Ubuntu 17.04 with